Sentient111/FindKernelExportFromUm/README.md

 If you are using vulnerable drivers this might be useful.

 ## DESCRIPTION
 Basically does as the name says.
-You get kernel exports in this example "NtQueryInformationFile" from usermode without reading from kernel memory.
+You get kernel exports, in this example "NtQueryInformationFile", from usermode without reading from kernel memory.

 ## HOW IT WORKS